Jimmy23222/ESP32Marauder/Home.md

 ## Store

 If you are willing to support me monetarily but still get stuff in return,
-head over to my [tindie store](https://www.tindie.com/stores/justcallmekoko/) where I sell production level projects I have made.
+head over to my [store](https://justcallmekokollc.com) where I sell production level projects I have made.

 ## Introduction
 Don't know where to start?
 Check out [Getting Started](getting-started) or [Releases](https://github.com/justcallmekoko/ESP32Marauder/releases)